Lob2018/SudoFX2024/README.md

         3. Press and hold (or right-click) on the program you want to remove and select **Uninstall** or * *Uninstall/Change**.
 Then follow the directions on the screen.
 - Linux
-  - Application without Java Runtime Environment included (ZIP file with the .sh file and the JAR)
+  - Application without Java Runtime Environment included (TAR file with the .sh file and the JAR)
-    - **Delete your unzipped folder from SudokuFX-v.v.v_linux.zip**
+    - **Delete your untarred folder from SudokuFX-v.v.v_linux.tar.gz**
   - Application with Java Runtime Environment included (from .deb file)

 >     sudo apt purge sudokufx-jvm